Sydney-Informatics-Hub/Germline-ShortV/README.md

 | 60                | 5760      | 19.66TB  | 7581:22:59  | 2:01:12       | 46.05MB    | 0.65       | 23270                    | normal | 388                    | 271         |
 | 80                | 7680      | 26.92TB  | 11522:42:48 | 2:01:07       | 62.59MB    | 0.74       | 31006                    | normal | 388                    | 271         |

+## Acknowledgements

+Acknowledgements (and co-authorship, where appropriate) are an important way for us to demonstrate the value we bring to your research.
+Your research outcomes are vital for ongoing funding of the Sydney Informatics Hub and national compute facilities.

+### Suggested acknowledgements

+The authors acknowledge the technical assistance provided by the Sydney Informatics Hub, a Core Research Facility of the University of Sydney and the Australian BioCommons which is enabled by NCRIS via Bioplatforms Australia.
+The authors acknowledge the use of the National Computational Infrastructure (NCI) supported by the Australian Government and the Sydney Informatics Hub HPC Allocation Scheme, supported by the Deputy Vice-Chancellor (Research), University of Sydney and the ARC LIEF, 2019: Smith, Muller, Thornber et al., Sustaining and strengthening merit-based access to National Computational Infrastructure (LE190100021).

 # References

 GATK 4: Van der Auwera et al. 2013 https://currentprotocols.onlinelibrary.wiley.com/doi/abs/10.1002/0471250953.bi1110s43